Disjunctive Benders Decomposition: Numerical experiments

 \paragraph{Root node processing} For all \textsc{BendersBnB} variants, we begin by solving the LP relaxation of \eqref{prob:benders-reformulation} at the root node using \textsc{BendersSeq} equipped with the \textsc{typicalOracle}s described earlier.
 For \textbf{UFLP} and \textbf{SNIP}, the LP relaxations of all instances are solved to a tolerance of $10^{-9}$ within 10 seconds and 80 seconds, respectively.

-\paragraph{\textsc{The (Approx)Oracle} configurations} For all problems, we use simple split of the form \( (\phi, \phi_0) = (e_i, 0) \) for some \( i \in [\ell] \), constructed using the variable with the largest fractional value.
+\paragraph{\textsc{(approx)DisjunctiveOracle} configurations} For all problems, we use simple split of the form \( x_i \le 0 \lor x_i \ge 1\) for some \( i \in [\ell] \), constructed using the variable with the largest fractional value.
 The generated lift-and-project cuts are strengthened via \eqref{eq:strengthened-cut} before being added to the master problem, and all previously generated disjunctive cuts are included in \eqref{prob:dcglp} (see Remark \ref{rema:dcglp-augmentation}).
-We set $p = \infty$ and terminate \textsc{the (Approx)Oracle} either when the optimality gap falls below $10^{-3}$, or earlier if the lower bound fails to improve over three consecutive iterations.
-In addition, we tailor the configuration of \textsc{The (Approx)Oracle} to the specific characteristics of each problem.
-For \textbf{UFLP}, the solver-free \textsc{typicalOracle} is computationally cheap but often yields a large number of cuts, which can hinder the performance of the master problem's branch-and-bound process.
+We terminate \textsc{(approx)DisjunctiveOracle} either when the optimality gap falls below $10^{-3}$, or earlier if the lower bound fails to improve over three consecutive iterations. {For \textbf{UFLP}, we use the reverse polar normalization with $\boldsymbol y = (\boldsymbol{y_x}, \boldsymbol{y_t}) = (\boldsymbol{0}, \boldsymbol{1})$, and for \textbf{SNIP}, we use the norm-based normalization with $p=\infty$.} For \textbf{UFLP}, the solver-free \textsc{typicalOracle} is computationally cheap but often yields a large number of cuts, which can hinder the performance of the master problem's branch-and-bound process.
 To prioritize cut quality and incorporate cuts selectively, we add only the top 5\% of the most violated byproduct Benders cuts to the master problem, and we do not reuse the relaxation \texttt{R}—that is, all byproduct Benders cuts generated in earlier disjunctive cut generation are discarded from \texttt{R}.
-Lifting is disabled, meaning \textsc{the Oracle} is used in its non-approximated form.
-For \textbf{SNIP}, the \textsc{typicalOracle} is more computationally intensive as it solves 456 solver-based subproblems, and it does not benefit from parallelization in our implementation.
-To reduce the frequency of solving \ref{prob:sub}, we reuse the relaxation \texttt{R}, add all violated byproduct Benders cuts to the master problem, and employ \textsc{the ApproxOracle} as described in Routine \ref{oracle-approx}.
+Lifting is disabled, meaning \textsc{{disjunctiveOracle}} is used in its non-approximated form.
+For \textbf{SNIP}, the \textsc{typicalOracle} is more computationally intensive as it solves 456 solver-based subproblems.
+To reduce the frequency of solving \ref{prob:sub}, we reuse the relaxation \texttt{R}, add all violated byproduct Benders cuts to the master problem, and employ \textsc{ApxDisjunctiveOracle} as described in Routine \ref{oracle-approx}.